James Taylor Joins with Mormon Tabernacle Choir and the Utah Symphony for BYUtv Concert

 About the Mormon Tabernacle Choir

 The award-winning, all volunteer Mormon Tabernacle Choir is made up of 360 men and women who join their talents to create their trademark, instantly recognizable sound.
-The Choir has appeared at 13 world's fairs and expositions, performed at six U.S. presidential inaugurals, and sung for numerous worldwide telecasts and special events—all this while broadcasting Music and the Spoken Word, the oldest continuing radio network broadcast, a tradition now in its 85th year.
+The Choir has appeared at 13 world's fairs and expositions, performed at six U.S. presidential inaugurals, and sung for numerous worldwide telecasts and special events—all this while broadcasting Music & the Spoken Word, the oldest continuing radio network broadcast, a tradition now in its 85th year.

 For more information visit www.mormontabernaclechoir.org and www.facebook.com/MormonTabernacleChoir.